This post may contain affiliate sales links. Please see my full disclosure policy for details

 How to Store

-The cake layers can be frozen for for up to 3 months.
-Once cooled, wrap the layers twice with plastic wrap.
-I recommend using a piece of parchment paper on the top and bottom layers of the cake.
+- Freezer.
+I recommend freezing the cake layers before they’re frosted.
+Once cooled, wrap the layers twice with plastic wrap, with pieces of parchment paper on the top and bottom layers of the cake.
+The cake layers can be frozen for up to 3 months.
 When you’re ready to serve, thaw the cake layers to room temperature, add the frosting, then slice and serve.

 More Pumpkin Desserts